 Signs your blood sugar is imbalanced include:

-- You have excess belly fat (and trouble losing it): Insulin resistance means that instead of being shuttled into your cells, glucose is stored as fat.
+- You gain weight around the waist: Insulin resistance means that instead of being shuttled into your cells, glucose is stored as fat.
 This often shows up around the waist and can be difficult to lose.

 - You constantly crave sugar and carbs: Your body wants energy and it wants it NOW, and sugar and carbs are the fastest way to get it because they are the quickest to digest.
 An inadequate diet means you’re less satisfied between meals, which is why you always want to run to the vending machine at 3pm.
 Those cravings are never satisfied, and you always seem to want more.

 - It’s bad news when you miss a meal: Your coworkers avoid you, your family hides, all because of your hangry wrath if you’ve gone without a meal.
 Mood swings and irritability can be caused by low blood sugar, and you may also feel jittery or lightheaded if you haven’t eaten as well.
 This also leads to overeating, binge eating, and major carb cravings, and the cycle continues.

 - You’re always tired and have low energy: If your meals don’t make you feel energized, or you’re still peeling yourself out of bed after a full-night’s sleep, it’s time to take a look at what you’re eating and how well it’s balanced.
 A good meal should make you feel great.